6 Favorite Scenic Places to Relax in Fairfax County Virginia

 The Swing at Lake Anne, Reston

-The Winery at Bull Run wine
+Historic Winery at Bull Run

-The Winery at Bull Run, Centreville Virginia
+The Winery at Bull Run

 Paradise Springs Winery offers lots of open lawn space and an enclosed back patio where wine-drinkers can enjoy music even when the weather isn't cooperating.
+If you want to work up a thirst, take a short hike on the Bull Run Occoquan Trail right next to the winery.
+Or spend a little time strolling and shopping in quaint downtown Clifton.

-Follow Fun in Fairfax VA on Facebook, Twitter, Pinterest, and Instagram for more great places to visit and things to do in Virginia and the mid-Atlantic.
+Follow us on Facebook, Twitter, Pinterest, and Instagram for more fun travel in and from Northern Virginia.

 Virginia Travel | Six scenic places to relax in Fairfax County, Virginia, where you can enjoy a quiet break, soak up a gorgeous day, commune with nature, and chill.